-The various special features of Port B are elaborated in "Alternate Functions of Port B" on page 65 and "System Clock and Clock Options" on page 26.
+The various special features of Port B are elaborated in "Alternate Functions of Port B" on page 69.

-1.2.5 Port C (PC7, PC5:0)
+1.1.6 Port C (PC7, PC5:0)

 Port C is a 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
-The PC7 and PC5..0 output buffers have symmetrical drive characteristics with both high sink and source capability.
+The PC7 and PC[5:0] output buffers have symmetrical drive characteristics with both sink and source capability.
 As inputs, Port C pins that are externally pulled low will source current if the pull-up resistors are activated.
 The Port C pins are tri-stated when a reset condition becomes active, even if the clock is not running.

-1.2.6 PC6/RESET
+1.1.7 PC6/RESET

-If the RSTDISBL Fuse is programmed, PC6 is used as an Input pin.
+If the RSTDISBL Fuse is programmed, PC6 is used as an I/O pin.
+Note that the electrical characteristics of PC6 differ from those of the other pins of Port C.

 If the RSTDISBL Fuse is unprogrammed, PC6 is used as a reset input.
 A low level on this pin for longer than the minimum pulse width will generate a reset, even if the clock is not running.
-The minimum pulse length is given in Table 21-4 on page 211.
+The minimum pulse length is given in Table 22-3 on page 209.
 Shorter pulses are not guaranteed to generate a reset.

-The various special features of Port C are elaborated in "Alternate Functions of Port C" on page 68.
+The various special features of Port C are elaborated in "Alternate Functions of Port C" on page 72.

-1.2.7 Port D (PD7:0)
+1.1.8 Port D (PD7:0)

 Port D is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
-The PD7..4 output buffers have symmetrical drive characteristics with both high sink and source capabilities, while the PD3..0 output buffers have stronger sink capabilities.
+The PD[7:4] output buffers have symmetrical drive characteristics with both sink and source capabilities, while the PD[3:0] output buffers have high sink capabilities.
 As inputs, Port D pins that are externally pulled low will source current if the pull-up resistors are activated.
 The Port D pins are tri-stated when a reset condition becomes active, even if the clock is not running.

-The various special features of Port D are elaborated in "Alternate Functions of Port D" on page 71.
+The various special features of Port D are elaborated in "Alternate Functions of Port D" on page 75.